 This lack of understanding has led to ‘evidence based’ becoming ‘science based’ with coaches less confident in trusting their own direct experience.

-They rely more and more heavily on research carried out by other people, despite many of them not really understanding what ‘science’ is or how it works.
+They rely more and more heavily on research carried out by other people, despite confusion about what ‘science’ is or how it works.

 What is Science?